1coderookie/BSB-LPB-LAN_EN/docs/appendix_d.md

 Please understand, however, that we will not answer any questions that may arise, for example, about building an adapter v2 after the changeover to adapter v3.
 **PCBs v2 are no longer available, state of the art is the combination adapter v3/v4 + Due.**

+---

+***Note: It is possible to use the adapter v2 with an ESP32 (after making some small changes).
+This way, one could use the current version of BSB-LAN without the need to use a new adapter.
+Please read [chap.
+12.2.3](chap12.md#1223-esp32-with-due-compatible-bsb-lan-adapter-v2) for further informations.***

+---

 - ***Do I have to switch to the new setup adapter v3/v4 + Due?***
     No, if you are satisfied with the outdated setup and the range of functions of BSB-LAN has met your requirements so far, you can of course continue to use the old setup.